jballas/441_work/HW-6/readme.md

 In Week 5 I created my memory game to display images inside of various `<div>` tags.
 Then I could access each `<div>` tag by its Id.
 Unfortunately, that was causing problems when I tried to flip the cards back to the blank image.
 I could put a blank image back but then the random image previously used didn't appear.
 I'm sure there is a way past this.
 I can't figure it out.

-Instead, I considered maybe using some boolean logic, so if the image is clicked it is considered true and displays the random image, but then if it doesn't match it is considered falase, which makes it blank again.
+Instead, I considered maybe using some boolean logic, so if the image is clicked it is considered true and displays the random image, but then if it doesn't match it is considered false, which makes it blank again.
 Maybe I'd run into the same problem as before, maybe not.
 However, I get the impression we're approaching this memory game using different logic, which means we need to have our image sources in the arrays and we'll flip images around using JavaScript's `setTimeout`.
 So, I rearranged all my code again, to make images display from the `.src`, rather than `.innerHTML`.

 Now that I'm finished I'm wondering if I really did have to switch my image code around, or if I was just not understanding how to make it work.
 I have no idea.